SapitoSucio/froggo-guides/docs/script_commands.md

 This command will find all members of a specified party and returns their names (or character id or account id depending on the value of "type") into an array of temporary global variables.
-There's actually quite a few commands like this which will fill a special variable with data upon execution and not do anything else.
+There`s actually quite a few commands like this which will fill a special variable with data upon execution and not do anything else.